-Live Ocean is an NGO based in New Zealand, working to protect and preserve the world's oceans, and in particular the oceans around New Zealand, the country with the 4th largest marine space on the planet.
-It funds marine research and the transition of research data and conclusions into ocean health action; and it uses sailing events globally to promote ocean-friendly behaviour.
-The Foundation has made an unrestricted matchfunding grant.
+Live Ocean is an NGO based in New Zealand, working to protect and preserve the world's oceans, and in particular the oceans around New Zealand.
+It funds marine research and the transition of research data and conclusions into ocean health action: and it uses sailing events globally to promote ocean-friendly behaviour.
+The Foundation has made an unrestricted match-funding grant.